kb3gum/homework-week-1/README.md

 ## Description

-To refactor Horiseon webpage for better accessibility using semantic HTML elements
+To refactor Horiseon webpage for improved web accessibility and optimisation using semantic HTML elements

 ## What we did

 - Rectified nav bar link to SEO section
-- Changed HTML elements to semantic HTML elements
+- Changed HTML elements to semantic HTML elements along with improved structure,styling and positioning
 - Used lint (prettier)to format code
-- Added alt attributed to images for better accessibility
+- Added alt attributed to images and updates title for better accessibility

 ## Intial Steps